BenH11235/XORcism/README.md

 1. Pick maximum key length that still means ciphertext can be decrypted in theory (unicity distance) and won't take more than about 10 seconds for the entire decryption process
 2. Score key lengths using coincidence counting, using a 95% confidence interval score; penalize lengths for having a divisor with a high score
-3. Pick candidate key length _k_.
-Parition ciphertext into _k_ parts and brute-force each part assuming a single-character key, looking for the most likely candidate plaintext.
+3. Pick candidate key length $k$.
+Parition ciphertext into $k$ parts and brute-force each part assuming a single-character key, looking for the most likely candidate plaintext.
 4. Re-assemble the plaintexts into a large plaintext.
 5. If the end user is not satisfied with the result, try again for the next most highly scored key length.
 6. Repeat until out of key length, or user hits ctrl+C in anger.